dosco/graphjin/docs/guide.md

 # Guide to Super Graph

-Get an instant high performance GraphQL API for Postgres.
-No code needed.
-GraphQL is automatically transformed into efficient database queries.
-Also Designed to integrate with your Rails apps.
+Super Graph is a micro-service that instantly and without code gives you a high performance and secure GraphQL API.
+Your GraphQL queries are auto translated into a single fast SQL query.
+No more writing API code as you develop your web frontend just make the query you need and Super Graph will do the rest.

+Super Graph has a rich feature set like integrating with your existing Ruby on Rails apps, joining your DB with data from remote APIs, Role and Attribute based access control, Supoport for JWT tokens, Built-in DB mutations and seeding and a lot more.

 ## Features

-- Role based access control
+- Role and Attribute based access control
-- Works with Ruby-On-Rails databases
+- Works with existing Ruby-On-Rails apps
 - Automatically learns database schemas and relationships
 - Full text search and aggregations
 - Rails authentication supported (Redis, Memcache, Cookie)